 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the type of BSS request transition. b0 (least significant bit) indicates the Preferred Candidate list is included in this frame. b1 indicates an abridged format for all BSSIDs not listed in this frame. b2 indicates that the STA will be disassociated for the current AP. b3 indicates the BSS is shutting down and that the STA will be disassociated. b4 indicates that the will be disassociated from the ESS.
+This attribute indicates the type of BSS request transition. b0 (least significant bit) indicates the Preferred Candidate list is included in this frame. b1 indicates an abridged format for all BSSIDs not listed in this frame. b2 indicates that the STA will be disassociated for the current AP. b3 indicates the BSS is shutting down and that the STA will be disassociated. b4 indicates that the will be disassociated from the ESS.
 The format for this field is detailed in 8.5.14.9 (BSS Transition Management Request frame format)."

 ::= { dot11WNMRequestEntry 48 }